jomarahi/HTML5_with_REST/External_Access_to_AXC_F_2152.md

     });
 }
 ```
-It is also possible to read a single variable.
+The following example describes how to overwrite a single variable with a new value.
 ```JavaScript
 function ReadVariable()//Function for reading out individual variables {